GLOBAL MARKETS-Stocks gain on merger activity, dollar rises

 NEW YORK, March 30 The dollar rose and global equity markets surged on Monday on merger and acquisition activity among drugmakers on both sides of the Atlantic, while Chinese stocks hit a seven-year high on an ambitious government plan to create a modern Silk Road.

-A spate of deals lifted major U.S. and European indexes more than 1 percent as the dollar gained versus other currencies on the view the Federal Reserve will raise interest rates this year.
+A spate of deals lifted the Dow and major indexes in Europe more than 1 percent as the dollar gained versus other currencies on the view the Federal Reserve will raise interest rates this year.

-Health insurer UnitedHealth Group Inc agreed to buy Catamaran Corp in a deal worth about $12.8 billion.
-Also on Monday, Israel's Teva Pharmaceutical Industries said it would buy U.S. biopharmaceutical firm Auspex Pharmaceuticals Inc for an equity value of $3.5 billion, and Ireland's Horizon Pharma Plc agreed to buy U.S. drugmaker Hyperion Therapeutics Inc for about $1.1 billion.

 Earlier, China unveiled details of an ambitious plan to improve links from Asia to Europe and Africa that President Xi Jinping said in a decade would generate $2.5 trillion in annual trade with the countries involved.